 Racquetball and squash have many similarities at first glance, such as both games are played with rackets on enclosed courts.
-However, the sports are actually quite different in the way they are played.
-Because the ball bounces higher and can hit any surface, racquetball's pace is faster.
+However, the sports have major differences in the way they are played.
+Due to the ball bounces higher and can hit any surface, racquetball's pace is faster.
 Racket and ball size are among the other vast differences between the two games.
 Here are the differences between squash vs racquetball.

 Squash was invented in 1830 by the students at Harrow School in England as a variation on a game called "rackets."
 They discovered that when you toss a punctured ball against the wall -- or "squashed" it -- it bounced back in a variety of different ways to make a more challenging game.
 Racquetball had a similar beginning, just much later.
 In 1949, Joe Sobek of Connecticut was a bit bored of his indoor sports options, so he combined his love of tennis and handball into racquetball.
 He created a prototype for a racket, and the game took off like crazy in the 1970s and 80s.

 While both games are racket sports, they share big differences.
 The rackets for both were once made of wood, but now feature composite materials or metals like graphite or titanium.
-Squash rackets measure up to 27 inches long, 5 inches more than the maximum for racquetball.
-Squash rackets once had circular heads and looked like badminton rackets, but, beginning in the 1980s, they took on a tear-drop shape similar to racquetball rackets.
+Squash rackets measure up to 27 inches long, 5 inches more than the maximum length for racquetball.
+Squash rackets once had circular heads and looked like badminton or tennis rackets, but, beginning in the 1980s, they took on a tear-drop shape similar to racquetball racquets.
 The head is still wider for racquetball.
 Squash balls measure 4 cm in diameter.
-The rubber racquetball balls are close to 6 cm in diameter and bounce much higher than squash balls.
+The rubber racquetball balls are larger balls and are close to 6 cm in diameter.
+They also bounce much higher than squash balls.
 Both balls are rubber balls so the differences are smaller.

-Both courts are enclosed, but the playing surface and size are different.
+Both games are played on indoor courts, but the playing surface and size are different.
 The racquetball court measures 20 by 40 by 20 feet; a squash court is 21 by 32 by 15 feet.
 Every surface, including the ceiling, is considered in bounds in racquetball, while you're not permitted to hit the ceiling in squash.
 There are also boundary lines along the front and back walls of a squash court, in addition to diagonal boundary lines on the side walls.
 In addition, a 19-inch high tin strip is out-of-bounds at the base of the front wall.
 Both courts also contain service boxes from which you are required to serve.